 Even if you get a sudden urge to set sail, you will surely be able to find great deals.
 If you’re flexible about the destination, time frame, and stateroom category, you can book at very low fares.
 Prices tend to drop around 60 days before departure to encourage cruisers to book the remaining staterooms.
 Discounted fares are rare during high season because it won’t be difficult for cruise lines to fill their staterooms.
 The off-season is a completely different story: During this time, you can find a last-minute bargain.
 However, you must keep in mind that the itinerary you’ve been eyeing may not be available for your preferred cruise ship or stateroom category.

 If you’re flexible when it comes to planning your trip and can climb aboard on short notice if someone cancels, then you can snag a great deal on a cruise.
-Unfilled staterooms will be offered at incredibly low fares because cruise lines want to ensure that the entirety of the ship is being utilized.
-You may be able to save up to 70 per cent if there’s a short time between when you book and when you set sail.
-You can spend the entire year speculating about these unfilled staterooms, but just sit back and let the destination surprise you!
+Unfilled staterooms will be offered at incredibly low fares because cruise lines want to ensure that the entirety of the ship is being utilised.
+You may be able to save up to 70% if there’s a short time between when you book and when you set sail.
+You can spend the entire year speculating about these unfilled staterooms, but just sit back and be surprised by the destination!
 Flexibility is absolutely required because you can never predict which cruise ships, itineraries, and staterooms will be available on such short notice.

 When families should book